-Ellie has been part of two Camp Romania trips to the orphanage in Lugoj and is now studying English at Aberystwyth University.
+Ellie has been part of two Camp Romania trips to the orphanage in Lugoj and studied English at Aberystwyth University.
 This is her memory of institutionalisation and of one young orphan in particular.

 I want you to walk down a street with me, any street, pick one, find your favourite, it doesn’t matter which one.
 Maybe the one with the park where you walk your dog; or with the tree that you climbed as a child, or the one in Liverpool or London with all the big shops, which you wander into and leave with clothes you had no intention of buying.

 Just find some concrete and your own feet and walk down it in your head.
 Ok, now look up and at the people that are around you, that old guy sat on the bench, the mum with her kids, that middle aged man trying shoes on in Next taking his wallet out of his leather jacket, the type you can tell is real and he wants you to know that it is too.
 Now, take that guy and shave his hair, take his jacket from him and replace it with a t-shirt that is too big and shorts that are falling off.
 Take the brogues off his feet and replace them with flip flops that are too big and barely stay on.
 Go right back to his birth; take him from his parents; don’t give him an education; put him with strangers, with what feels like a million other children.
 Children who don’t know how to play games because their imagination never grew… how could it ever have grown?
 Put him behind bars, into a prison that isn’t labelled as one…. and leave him.
 Do you think this child could grow up to be seen as anything other than an orphan?
 Do you think he could ever own shoes that fit never mind ones that he has gone out and bought himself?